The Members and Officers of the Board of Directors are elected in separate elections held annually in May.

 Ahmed worked in the NYC Department of Cultural Affairs as Director of Material Donations for the Materials for the Arts program from 2007 to 2011.
 While at DCA, he pursued a Master’s Degree in Urban Planning, completing it in 2013.
 As a graduate student, Ahmed served as a Sen. Krueger Affordable Housing Fellow for the Pratt Area Community Council during the rent renewal effort of 2011, a Community Planning Fellow for then-Borough President Scott M. Stringer at Manhattan Community Board 6, and worked on community analysis reports examining the future of industrial sections along Brooklyn’s waterfront and cultural relations in Northern Staten Island in 2013.

 Ahmed’s political involvement began as a volunteer for the 2008 Obama campaign.
 Since then, he has worked or consulted on four state and city races.
 Other professional associations include volunteer positions with the Manhattan Young Democrats, The Tank NYC, and the American Planning Association NYC Chapter.
-Formerly the Legislative Director for NYC Council Member Helen Rosenthal, Ahmed currently serves as Community Development Officer in the Office of Manhattan Borough President Gale A. Brewer.
+Formerly the Legislative Director for NYC Council Member Helen Rosenthal, Ahmed currently serves as Assistant Director for Land Use, Planning and Development in the Office of Manhattan Borough President Gale A. Brewer.
 You can reach Ahmed at firstname.lastname@example.org.